xzhu411/Project101-wordle/README.md

 Describe any challenges encountered while building the app.

-- I don't know why but my launch screen didn't work even though I've added one in the file
+- I don't know why but my launch screen didn't work even though I've added one in the file.
+After I added the launchscreen image, my program will fail during the first simulation, but after that it'll be fine.
+I don't know why so I eventually remove the launchcreen function.

 ## License